Make rebranding and brand optimization easier and more coherent by following these 4 simple steps for branding and defining a brand aesthetic.

 If you don’t have a lot of pins yet, or most of your pins are recipes, try searching for home inspiration, outfits, specific colors and even mood words like “romantic”, “classic” or “rustic”.

-Once you have that board together and refined to your favorite thirty or so pins, open up Photoshop and start adding your all time favorite pins to the document.
+Once you have that board together and refined to your favorite thirty or so pins, open up Photoshop and start adding your all-time favorite pins to the document.

-From there, use the eyedropper tool in Photoshop to sample the images and create a color palette.
+From there, use the eyedropper tool in Photoshop or Canva to sample the images and create a color palette.
 It might sound difficult, but if you’re choosing your favorite pins, themes and color palettes tend to emerge pretty naturally!